pranaovs/headnscale/README.md

 ---

-_Disclaimer: README.md, Dockerfile and .github/ created using Claude Sonet 4.5 (GitHub Copilot).
+_Disclaimer: README.md, Dockerfile and .github/ created using Claude Sonnet 4.5 (GitHub Copilot).
 Please report any problems/inconsistencies if found._